enepomnyaschih/jwidget/doc/jwidget/Watchable.md

 Property value is changed.
 Triggered in result of [set](ObservableProperty.md#set) method call if the value has been changed.

+### silent

+	readonly silent: boolean

+Checks if this property never triggers events.
+This knowledge may help you do certain code optimizations.

 ## Methods

 ### get